rachele182/neural_networks/README.md

   - ensemble of previous CNNs.

 For each classification the convolutational neural network is designed, trained and evaluated in terms of _Accuracy_, _Confusion Matrices_, _Roc_Curves_.
-To have an explanation of the files, and how to run those, please refere to the _contents.md_ file inside the folders.
+To have an explanation of the files, and how to run those, please refere to the _contents.md_ file inside each type of classification folders.

+Please not that for copyright reason you will find here jupiter_collab_notebooks already run to visualize the results.